 Create a Paddling Adventure for Your Students or Campers

 We specialize in creating custom paddling adventures for K-12 schools, colleges, summer camps and other youth and student groups.
 Our trips for students are always safety-conscious, fun and educational.
 Our expert guides teach participants paddling basics, and they are also prepared to share their knowledge about a wide range of topics and find creative ways to stir students' curiosity.
-Click here for some ideas about how your trip might become an opportunity for learning.

 Scroll down to view our recommended options